 Currently I am lecturing at the Department of Applied Mathematics and Computer Sciences of the UC, where my research is mainly focused on the application of different data mining and machine learning techniques for statistical downscaling of climate simulations at different time-scales, from seasonal forecasts to climate change projections.
-I have participated in more than 20 competitive research projects and acted as Principal Investigator in three international projects with transfer of knowledge.
-All this activity has led to the publication of more than 40 papers in prestigious, high-impact journals.
+I have participated in more than 20 competitive research projects and acted as Principal Investigator in three international contracts with transfer of knowledge.
+All this activity has led to the publication of about 50 papers in prestigious, high-impact journals.

 Additionally, I have also carried out part of my research activity in a private company, Predictia Intelligent Data Solutions, being the head of the R&D area for over two years.